Tornado season in the U.S. is March through May, and the La Niña climate pattern may make 2021 one of the worst.

 The National Wind Institute combined the former Wind Science and Engineering (WiSE) research center, which created the first doctorate in wind science and engineering, with the Texas Wind Energy Institute (TWEI), creator of the only bachelor's degree in wind energy.
 NWI strengthens the university's interdisciplinary approach to all things wind.

 Through NWI, scientists and engineers have collected one of the country's largest repositories of wind data and helped develop the Enhanced Fujita (EF) Scale, implemented in 2007 by the National Weather Service.
-Today, the NWI maintains a suite of state-of-the-art research facilities, including one of the largest tornado simulators in the world, Doppler radars and a Sticknet platform.
+Today, the NWI maintains a suite of state-of-the-art research facilities, including one of the largest tornado simulators in the world, Doppler radars and 24 Sticknet platforms.
 It also boasts a technical and administrative staff that enables the successful execution of large and complex research projects related to tornadoes.